mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 Why do we use Python?
 I think this is a very valid question which we don't ask ourselves often enough.
 I don't use Python because it's a language without faults.
-This year's PyCodeConf I spend a lot of time discussing stuff with Nick Coghlan at the last day's party.
+This year's PyCodeConf I spent a lot of time discussing stuff with Nick Coghlan at the last day's party.
 We were drunk but as a result of that the discussion was very honest to say the least.
 We both pretty much agreed on the fact that the Python language is with